Edgar Bennett, now entering his 29th season in the NFL, embarks upon his fourth year with the Silver and Black as the

 Prior to his move to wide receivers, Bennett served six years as a running backs coach for the Packers from 2005-10.
 In his six years, Bennett coached running backs to 1,000-yard seasons three different times.

-In his last season as running backs coach, Bennett oversaw the development of sixth-round draft pick RB James Starks, who set franchise rookie playoff-record 123 yards in 2010 in the NFC Wild Card round and was instrumental down the stretch during the Packers' Super Bowl XLV title run.
+In his last season as running backs coach, Bennett oversaw the development of sixth-round draft pick RB James Starks, who set a franchise rookie playoff-record with 123 rushing yards in 2010 in the NFC Wild Card round and was instrumental down the stretch during the Packers' Super Bowl XLV title run.
 From 2008-09, Bennett coached RB Ryan Grant to over 1,200 yards on the ground in consecutive seasons, just the third tailback in team history to accomplish the feat.
 Grant also finished second in the NFC in 2009 with 11 rushing scores, the most by a Packers running back since 2003.

 Bennett was key to the initial progress of Grant in 2007, Grant's first season with the team, as he totaled five 100-yard performances and set a Green Bay postseason record with 201 yards on the ground against the Seahawks.
 In 2006, Bennett helped lead the Packers' all-time leading rusher RB Ahman Green to his final 1,000-yard season.
 Due to injuries in Year 1 as running backs coach in 2005, Bennett mentored undrafted rookie RB Samkon Gado to the second-most productive season by a first-year running back in club history, as Gado posted 582 yards and six scores on the ground.